Key Takeaways

 The "standard of care" is the key battleground in most malpractice cases.
 It's not about whether the doctor made the decision you would have made, or even whether a better decision was possible.
 It's about whether the care met the minimum standard that competent professionals would provide.

 What crosses the line into malpractice is care that no reasonable doctor would have provided.
-Missing an obvious diagnosis.
+Missing an obvious diagnosis that any competent physician in that specialty would have caught.
 Operating on the wrong body part.
-Ignoring clear warning signs.
-Prescribing medications with known dangerous interactions.
-These aren't judgment calls gone wrong—they're failures to meet basic professional standards.
+Ignoring clear warning signs that should have prompted immediate action.
+Prescribing medications with known dangerous interactions without checking the patient's medication list.
+These aren't judgment calls gone wrong—they're failures to meet basic professional standards that the medical community itself recognizes.

 Why Expert Testimony Matters